How to prepare a webinar for impact

 If your audience can be part of the conversation they’ll enjoy the experience more.
 For example, ask them a question early on.
 Tell them to prepare questions for the experts.
 And help them ask interesting questions.

 Audience questions are not the best way to end a webinar.
 Instead, as a moderator, finish your panel with something big.
-For example, you might ask each panelist for a final one-sentence tip.
+For example, you might ask each panellist for a final one-sentence tip.

 Or you might end with a summary.
-And then, as the moderator, sum up some highlights before thanking your panelists and telling the audience what a great experience this has been.
+And then, as the panel moderator, sum up some highlights before thanking your panellists and telling the audience what a great experience this has been.

 Do you want help to prepare?
 If so, talk to us.

-We have developed a robust toolbox of techniques to help you organise clear, confident webinars.
+We have developed a robust toolbox of techniques to help you organise clear, confident panels.

 We’ll help you look and sound impressive on camera so that you hook and engage your audiences.
 In just a few short hours we’ll transform you to deliver clearly, confidently and with impact.

-Speak to Louise on +44 20 7018 0922 or email louise@benjaminball.com to discuss how we can help you get the most from your next webinar.
+Speak to Louise on +44 20 7018 0922 or email louise@benjaminball.com to discuss how we can help you get the most from your next panel moderation.

 About Benjamin Ball Associates